ministryofjustice/analytics-platform-ops/README.md

 **You must have valid AWS credentials in [`~/.aws/credentials`](http://docs.aws.amazon.com/amazonswf/latest/awsrbflowguide/set-up-creds.html)**

+Each environment is a Terraform 'workspace'.

-For a new or existing environment:
+To create a new environment in Terraform:
 ```
 # Enter platform Terraform resources directory
 cd infra/terraform/platform

+# Set this env var to the same value as before, giving the location of the platform's global terraform state
+export TERRAFORM_STATE_BUCKET_NAME=global-terraform-state.example.com

-# Save into .terraform the remote state and required modules (check the env variable is still set from earlier on)
+# Configure (in .terraform) the remote state and download the required modules
 terraform init -backend-config "bucket=$TERRAFORM_STATE_BUCKET_NAME"

-# Note about switching backend:
-#   If you want to switch to run terraform on another platform, and therefore switch remote state backend, you'll need to delete your local .terraform/terraform.tfstate before running the `terraform init -backend-config` command above.
-You don't need to do this if you just select another environment/workspace.
+# Note: if you configure the wrong backend, you'll need to delete your `.terraform` before running this again.

-# Just check you're talking the correct backend:
-grep \"key\" -C 1 .terraform/terraform.tfstate

 # Store the name of the environment in the environment e.g.
-export ENVNAME=giraffe
+export ENVNAME=alpha

-# List current workspaces.
-Note: 'workspace' and 'environment' are interchangeable concepts here.
+# List current workspaces
 terraform workspace list

-# If it doesn't exist, create a new workspace
+# Create the new workspace
 terraform workspace new $ENVNAME
-# OR just switch to the existing one
-terraform workspace select $ENVNAME

 # Create vars file with config values for this environment - refer to existing .tfvars files for reference (or create one using the variable names listed in platform/variables.tf)
 cp vars/alpha.tfvars vars/$ENVNAME.tfvars